Real-time QR Code Recognition on Android with YOLO and Dynamsoft Barcode Reader

 Android QR code scanning

-In contrast, pure traditional computer vision only takes less than 20ms.
+In contrast, using traditional computer vision for both localization and decoding took less than 20 ms.

 Conclusion